kubernetes/minikube/site/content/en/docs/start/_index.md

 minikube is local Kubernetes, focusing on making it easy to learn and develop for Kubernetes.

+How can one laptop act as many machines?
+Minikube utilizes virtualization or containerization to create multiple virtual nodes on a single laptop.
+Each virtual node operates as an independent machine with its own isolated resources.
+This setup allows you to simulate a multi-node Kubernetes cluster locally.

+How do virtual nodes communicate on the same laptop?
+Each virtual node is assigned a unique IP address within a virtual network.
+Standard network protocols, such as HTTP and TCP/IP, manage communication between these nodes, enabling them to interact as if they were on separate physical machines.

 All you need is Docker (or similarly compatible) container or a Virtual Machine environment, and Kubernetes is a single command away: `minikube start`

 ## What you’ll need